robertolozano/RestaurantTinder/README.md

 In the 2nd round **only** the restaurants that received votes will be shown.

-If no agreement has been reached by the third round, the site will first filter out the restaurants that received no votes in round 2 and then pick randomly between those remaining restaurants.
+If no agreement has been reached by the 3rd round, the site will first filter out the restaurants that received no votes in round 2 and then pick randomly between those remaining restaurants.